John West (missionary): Later years

 West settled down as Rector of Chettle in Dorset and to his responsibilities was added the parish of Farnham in Dorset in 1834, in the same year being appointed a domestic chaplain to Baron Duncannon, one of the authors of the Reform Act of 1832.
 He continued to show great interest in the missionary work being done in Canada and he returned in 1828 to help revive interest in the British and Foreign Bible Society's work there.
 He was involved in assisting agricultural workers emigrating to New South Wales (Australia) and in establishing a National School in England.

 John West died on 21 December 1845 at Chettle in Dorset and was survived by four sons and two daughters, his wife having died in 1839.
 In the Canadian Calendar of Holy Persons West's Commemoration Day is 31 December.
-He has a commemorative stained-glass windows at his former church at Chettle, where he is buried.
+He has a commemorative stained-glass window at his former church at Chettle, where he is buried.
 St John's Cathedral in Winnipeg which he founded has the John West Hall.